Skip to Content

 17. Zion National Park

 Utah is home to five National Parks; Canyonlands, Bryce Canyon, Capital Reef, Zion, and Arches National Park.
-Given their proximity to each other, you can visit them all on the same day.
+Given their proximity to each other, they can be visited on the same day.

 Zion National Park